stefan-b-jakobsson/x16-edit/README.md

 Text editor for Commander X16

-X16 Edit is a simple text editor for the Commander X16 platform inspired by GNU Nano but lacking some of its more advanced functions such as soft line breaks.
+X16 Edit is a simple text editor for the Commander X16 platform inspired by GNU Nano.

-Text entered by the user is stored in banked RAM.
+Text entered by the user is stored in banked RAM (512 KB, expandable to 2 MB).

-The program is designed to handle large text files with reasonable performance.
+The program is designed to handle large text files with good performance.
+It is not intended to be a word processor, and will support only basic text editor functions.

 # Compiling